Wheaton College Summer Institute Courses

 Instructors: Susan Dunn-Hensley & Ben Weber | English Literature & Kailey Bell | Communication

 Susan Dunn-HensleyBen WeberKailey BellIn this course, English and Arena Theater faculty will guide students through two of Shakespeare’s greatest plays, A Midsummer Night’s Dream and Macbeth, as they become better readers and actors of Shakespeare’s works.
 As students analyze Shakespeare’s sonnets and plays in the morning sessions, they will ask together: Who was Shakespeare?
 How can we better understand Shakespeare’s language?
 How did the historical and cultural events of the Renaissance and the Reformation influence Shakespeare and his work?
 How does Shakespeare’s work help us ask and answer questions of faith and theology?
 In the afternoon sessions, students will learn how to speak Shakespeare’s verse effectively and make interpretive choices as actors.
-Along with classroom sessions, students will have the opportunity to explore the Batson Shakespeare Collection and go to Chicago to see a performance of the Chicago Shakespeare Theater.
 This course will give students a Shakespearience like no other.
 (2 credits, ENGL)

 Student Testimonial